GerritCodeReview/k8s-gerrit/operator/README.md

 spec:
   ## Name of the Gerrit cluster this GitGc is a part of. (mandatory)
   cluster: gerrit

-  ## Container image containing the git gc script.
-Expected to be the one maintained
-  ## by the k8sgerrit project (default: k8sgerrit/git-gc)
-  image: k8sgerrit/git-gc

   ## Cron schedule defining when to run git gc (mandatory)
   schedule: "*/5 * * * *"